kibook/s1kd-tools/tools/s1kd-refs/README.md

 Specify a custom XPath expression to use when matching hotspots (-H) in XML-based ICN formats.

+-k, --ipd-dcv &lt;pattern&gt;
+Specify a pattern used to determine the disassembly code variant for IPD data modules when resolving CSN references.

+Within the pattern, the following characters have special meaning:

+-   % - The figure number variant code.

+-   ? - A wildcard that matches any single character.

+The default pattern is "%", which means the disassembly code variant is exactly the same as the figure number variant.
+Projects that use a 2- or 3-character disassembly code variant must specify a pattern of the appropriate length in order for their IPD DMs to be matched (for example, "%?" or "%??").

 -l, --list
 Treat input (stdin or arguments) as lists of filenames of CSDB objects to list references in, rather than CSDB objects themselves.